2012 Eastern Washington Eagles football team

 The 2012 Eastern Washington Eagles football team represented Eastern Washington University in the 2012 NCAA Division I FCS football season.
 The team was coached by Beau Baldwin, who was in his fifth season with Eastern Washington.
 The Eagles played their home games at Roos Field in Cheney, Washington and were a member of the Big Sky Conference.
 They finished the season 11–3, 7–1 in Big Sky play to share the conference championship with Cal Poly and Montana State.
 They received the Big Sky's automatic bid into the FCS Playoffs where they defeated Wagner in the second round and Illinois State in the quarterfinals before falling in the semifinals to Sam Houston State.

 Schedule

-Source: Official Schedule

 Despite also being a member of the Big Sky, the game against Cal Poly on November 3 was considered a non conference game and had no effect on the Big Sky standings.